 Since, moreover, the problem is not a “logical” one, no amount of argument of the sort proposed by Erasmus will “solve” it.
-Men cannot, finally, be “argued” into the kingdom.
-This, I take it, is what Luther meant when he insisted that men’s consciences cannot be forced.
+People cannot, finally, be “argued” into the kingdom.
+This, I take it, is what Luther meant when he insisted that human consciences cannot be forced.
 That would be like trying to argue the playboy bachelor into marriage without confronting him with an actual lover.
 A hopeless task!
 It is, finally, a question of faith against faith; faith in the free will of the self against faith in the concrete historical action of God in the suffering savior.

 This means, in turn, a fundamental reorientation in the theological task.
 It is furthermore a reorientation that affects every aspect of Christian doctrine.
 It means a fundamental reorientation of the understanding of the function of theological assertions.
 For the attack upon the idea of free will does not mean merely a minor correction at one point, but a radical shift of focus and function in all doctrines.
 I shall be concerned to say more about this in the chapters that follow.
-For the present we shall look only at the manner in which Luther’s argument against free will affects the understanding of how God actually gets through to man in Christ.
+For the present we shall look only at the manner in which Luther’s argument against free will affects the understanding of how God actually gets through to a person in Christ.

-Since it is the assertion of free will that is itself the problem theology and preaching cannot be based on the premise of an appeal to such “freedom.”
+Since it is the assertion of free will that is itself the problem, theology and preaching cannot be based on the premise of an appeal to such “freedom.”
 Indeed, everything must be directed towards a massive attack on just such illusory freedom.
-Assertions about God’s immutability, election, and such must therefore be allowed to stand just as they are and to function as the threat they indeed are to man’s supposed freedom.
+Assertions about God’s immutability, election, and such must, therefore, be allowed to stand just as they are and to function as the threat they indeed are to a person’s supposed freedom.
 Nothing is to be gained by tampering with them.
 Indeed, all may be lost.
 When Erasmus asked what use there was in “publishing such things, when so many harmful results seem likely to follow” Luther replied simply that

 …God has willed their publication, and that the reason of the Divine Will is not to be sought, but simply to be adored, and the glory given to God, who, since he is alone is just and wise, wrongs none and can do nothing foolish or inconsiderate — however much it may seem otherwise to us.